What Seneca taught about dealing with failure

 Zeno of Citium (334-262 BC) also suffered a shipwreck that took away all his possessions.
 Nonetheless, he kept calm, still grateful to the gods for having survived.
 Without wasting time in lamentations, Zeno immediately started to rebuild his career.

-In the 117th Letter to Lucilius, Seneca praises Themistocles (524-459 BC) for his decisiveness in the face of severe threats.
-While many Athenians looked fearfully at the Persian invasion, Themistocles kept pushing for building a military fleet.
-He was proven right when the Greeks won maritime Battle of Salamis.
+Many Athenians feared the Persian invasion, but it was primarily Themistocles who kept pushing for building a large military fleet.
+He was later vindicated when the Greeks won the Battle of Salamis.

 When failure takes place, we should collect ourselves, take inventory of the situation, and devise a plan of action.
 “Let us take action instead of remaining immobile,” advised Seneca.
 I could not agree more.
-If we stay passive, chances are that we’ll overlook chances and miss opportunities.
+If we stay passive, chances are that we will overlook chances and miss opportunities.

-If you are interested in putting rational ideas into practice in all sorts of situations, I recommend you my book “Asymmetry: The shortcut to success when success seems impossible.”
+If you are interested in applying rational ideas in all sorts of situations, I recommend my book “Asymmetry: The shortcut to success when success seems impossible.”

 Categories: